-- 1. You may apply if Form I-485 is pending, and you seek to travel abroad for emergent personal or bona fide business reasons; or - 2.
-You may apply if you have been granted Temporary Protected Status or another immigration status that allows you to return to that status after a brief, casual, and innocent absence (as defined in 8 CFR 244.1) from the United States.
+- You may apply if you have an adjustment of status application pending and you seek to travel abroad for emergent personal or bona fide business reasons; - 2.
+You may apply if you are classified as a refugee or asylee and you seek to travel abroad for emergent personal or bona fide business reasons, or you are traveling to Canada to apply for a U.S. immigrant visa.
+(See Part 2, Refugee Travel Document on Page of 2 of these instructions, for additional information on refugee/asylee travel); or - 3.
+You may apply if you have been granted Temporary Protected Status or another immigration status that allows you to return to that status after a brief, casual and innocent absence (as defined in 8 CFR 244.1) from the United States.